Revised November 2017

 While the fresh market and storage onion markets account for the largest share of onion use, other markets also account for significant production.
 Most onions used in canning and freezing are sourced from fresh market varieties, while dehydrated products use separate varieties having higher solids content.

 Onions are grown commercially in more than 20 states, literally border-to-border and coast-to-coast.
 Onion bulbing is highly dependent on day length.
 Varieties are typically categorized as long-day (spring planted in northern regions), short-day (planted in the fall in the south and west), or intermediate-day.
-Approximately 1139,150 acres of onions (spring, summer, and storage) were harvested in 2014, with average yields of summer storage onions at 522 cwt per acre.
-Approximately, 2017,280.6 million pounds of onions (all types) were harvested in the U.S. in 2014.
+Approximately 132,600 acres of onions (spring, summer, and storage) were harvested in 2016, with average yields of summer storage onions at 542 cwt per acre.
+Approximately, 66.7 million pounds of harvested onions were utilized in the U.S. in 2016 with an estimated value of $925.83 million.

 National Retail Report: Fruits and Vegetables: Weekly Advertised Prices for Fruits and Vegetables at Major Retail Supermarket Outlets http://www.ams.usda.gov/mnreports/fvwretail.pdf